Last Updated on September 14, 2021

 - So on and so forth

-How do I participate in tests and surveys?
+How do I get tests and surveys in Userlytics?

 Userlytics will pay you via Paypal upon successful completion and approval of a test.
 Once your test results have been approved, depending upon the user test project you can be paid $5, $10, $15, $20, or other amounts, some of their projects pay as much as $90, all for simply expressing your opinions while navigating the web.

 If you don’t know Paypal is a global service to send and receive payments.
-Once you receive money in your Paypal account, you can easily transfer it to your Indian bank account, or pay money to the hundreds of Indian merchant websites that accept Paypal.
+Once you receive money in your Paypal account, you can easily transfer it to your local bank account, or pay money to the hundreds of merchant websites that accept Paypal.

 According to their website, “Once the client has reviewed and positively rated your test feedback, your test will be marked as “approved”.
 Payments for approved tests are made once every 15 days.”
 So you will most likely be paid within a month of completing the test (at max).